 Do you want to increase the knowledge and skills in the field of OMFT in your country or region by means of a course?
 Then contact us.
 We can then make further agreements on this.

-This spring OMFT.eu is providing an OMFT basic course in Denmark.
-The course takes place on Monday 20, Tuesday 21 and Wednesday 22 August in Ishøj, near Copenhagen.
+This year OMFT.eu is providing an OMFT basic course in Denmark.
+The course takes place on Monday 19, Tuesday 20 and Wednesday 21 October in Ishøj, near Copenhagen.
 The course and the documentation is entirely in English.
 The course is organized in consultation with Lebahn Events, which also provides the applications.
 You can read more about this course and sign in at their website.